PtychoDV: Vision Transformer-Based Deep Unrolling Network for Ptychographic Image Reconstruction: Related Work

 DMBAs represent a family of DL algorithms that systematically connect measurement models and deep neural networks for solving imaging inverse problems (see also reviews in~\cite{Ongie.etal2020, Monga.etal2021}).
-Examples of DMBAs include \emph{plug-and-play (PnP)}~\cite{Venkatakrishnan.etal2013, Kamilov.etal2023}, \emph{regularization by denoiser (RED)}~\cite{Romano.etal2017}, \emph{deep \markup{unrolling} (DU)}~\cite{Schlemper.etal2018, Hammernik.etal2018, Aggarwal.etal2019, Hu.etal2022, Adler.Oktem2018, Wu.etal2021a, Liu.etal2021a, Kazemi.etal2022}, and \emph{deep equilibrium models (DEQ)}~\cite{Gilton.etal2021, Liu.etal2022, Gan.etal2022a}.
-Among them, DU has gained significant popularity due to its excellent performance and low computational cost.
+Examples of DMBAs include \emph{plug-and-play (PnP)}~\cite{Venkatakrishnan.etal2013, Kamilov.etal2023}, \emph{regularization by denoiser (RED)}~\cite{Romano.etal2017}, \emph{deep {unrolling} (DU)}~\cite{Schlemper.etal2018, Hammernik.etal2018, Aggarwal.etal2019, Hu.etal2022, Adler.Oktem2018, Wu.etal2021a, Liu.etal2021a, Kazemi.etal2022}, and \emph{deep equilibrium models (DEQ)}~\cite{Gilton.etal2021, Liu.etal2022, Gan.etal2022a}. {PnP and RED represent classes of iterative algorithms that leverage pre-trained denoisers as imaging priors.
+A recent study has extended this idea to ptychographic image reconstruction~\cite{welker2022deep}.
+However, its iterative nature inherently results in a high computational cost.} DU has recently gained significant popularity due to its excellent performance and low computational cost.
 The key idea of DU is to \emph{(a)} implement a finite number of iterations of an image reconstruction algorithm as layers of a network, \emph{(b)} represent the regularization within the iterative algorithm as a trainable CNN, and \emph{(c)} train the resulting network end-to-end.
-Many recent studies have shown the potential of DU in various imaging inverse problems, including compressed sensing MRI~\cite{Schlemper.etal2018, Hammernik.etal2018, Aggarwal.etal2019, Hu.etal2022}, sparse view CT~\cite{Adler.Oktem2018, Wu.etal2021a, Liu.etal2021a}, and phase retrieval~\cite{Kazemi.etal2022}.
-Different DU architectures can be obtained by using different iterative algorithms.
-As will be discussed in the next section, our main contribution is to propose a deep \markup{unrolling} network based on the WF algorithm to significantly improve the deep learning method performance in ptychographic image reconstruction.
+Many recent studies have shown the potential of DU in various imaging inverse problems, including compressed sensing MRI~\cite{Schlemper.etal2018, Hammernik.etal2018, Aggarwal.etal2019, Hu.etal2022}, sparse view CT~\cite{Adler.Oktem2018, Wu.etal2021a, Liu.etal2021a}, and phase retrieval~\cite{Kazemi.etal2022}. {A recent study has explored DU in the context of ptychography~\cite{saha2022lwgnet}, but it lacks a trainable network for providing dedicated initial images.} Different DU architectures can be obtained by using different iterative algorithms.
+As will be discussed in the next section, our main contribution is to propose a deep {unrolling} network based on the WF algorithm to significantly improve the deep learning method performance in ptychographic image reconstruction.